 U.S. troops maintained a presence in Iraq from the US-led invasion in 2003 until 2011.
-By 2013, sectarian violence and the rise of ISIS plagued the state, which prompted the Obama administration to re-deploy troops to assist the Iraqi Army (US Institute of Peace).
+By 2013, sectarian violence and the rise of ISIS plagued the state, which prompted the Obama administration to re-deploy troops to assist the Iraqi Army.
 The U.S. has designated Iraq “as a beneficiary developing country under the Generalized System of Preferences program,” through which a number of U.S. companies are involved in Iraq’s energy, defense, information technology, and transportation sectors.
-Iraq is the second leading source of U.S. imported oil from the Middle East (US Energy Information Administration).
+Iraq is the second leading source of U.S. imported oil from the Middle East.

 Afghanistan is an important partner countering terrorism and has been designated a Major Non-NATO Ally of the U.S. The U.S. military has maintained a presence in Afghanistan since 2001 after the 9/11 attacks and currently participates in a bilateral counterterrorism mission with Afghan forces as well as the NATO Resolute Support Mission, although fully withdrawing troops has been been a U.S. priority.

 Hezbollah, the Lebanon-based militia, and Israel continue to militarily engage with each other, creating another site of conflict in the region.
-Hezbollah’s ties to Iran also pose a threat; one analysis from May 2018 noted that if the “Israel-Iran conflict in Syria worsens and Iran feels cornered, it could look to gain leverage over Israel by having Hezbollah launch attacks from Lebanon” (CRS).
-Hamas in the Gaza Strip also poses a threat to Israel, as it refuses to recognize Israel and still engages in violence despite a reconciliation agreement with rival political group Fatah in 2017 (Counter Extremism Project).
+Hezbollah’s ties to Iran also pose a threat; one analysis from May 2018 noted that if the “Israel-Iran conflict in Syria worsens and Iran feels cornered, it could look to gain leverage over Israel by having Hezbollah launch attacks from Lebanon.”
+Hamas in the Gaza Strip also poses a threat to Israel, as it refuses to recognize Israel and still engages in violence despite a reconciliation agreement with rival political group Fatah in 2017.

-“Washington’s declining enthusiasm for the Middle East,” according to Robert Satloff of the Washington Institute for Near East Policy..
-The disorder in the region “limits how much the United States can shape its trajectory, no matter how much it invests.”
+According to Robert Satloff of the Washington Institute for Near East Policy, the disorder in the region “limits how much the United States can shape its trajectory, no matter how much it invests.”
 Even so, the Middle East remains “an arena of fierce geopolitical competition,” and the challenge facing the U.S. in any attempts to withdraw is relying on regional partners to protect shared interests.
-Additionally, the U.S.’s so-called pivot to Asia to some extent has the potential to shift resources currently in the Middle East toward Asia (see The Policy Circle’s Foreign Policy: Asia Pacific Brief for more).
+Additionally, the U.S.’s so-called pivot to Asia to some extent has the potential to shift resources currently in the Middle East toward Asia.
+See The Policy Circle’s Foreign Policy: Asia Pacific Brief for more.

-Tensions between the U.S. Senate and the Trump administration have risen in regard to relations with Saudi Arabia in recent months.
-In a March 2019 hearing to appoint a new ambassador to Saudi Arabia, both Republican and Democratic Senators called out “Riyadh’s role in the Yemen war” and the “detention and torture of women’s rights activists” (WSJ).
+In a March 2019 hearing to appoint a new ambassador to Saudi Arabia, both Republican and Democratic Senators called out “Riyadh’s role in the Yemen war” and the “detention and torture of women’s rights activists.”
 Saudi Arabia also faced international backlash after the death of Jamal Khashoggi, the Washington Post columnist with ties to the Saudi Royal family who was killed at the Saudi Consulate in Istanbul.
 A UN report released in June of 2019 claimed “Saudi Arabia is responsible under international human rights law” for the death of Khashoggi, and that the Crown Prince Mohammed bin Salman should be investigated over the murder.
 In February 2021, a U.S. intelligence community assessment confirmed the Crown Prince’s direct involvement.

 In Iran, 2018 was designated the “year of shame” after authorities arrested over “7,000 protesters, students, journalists, environmental activists, workers and human rights defenders, many arbitrarily.”